Majidee Malay Village: Economy

 Although the early settlers were the pensioners and merchants, trading activities had a strong presence in the village since the 1950s.
 Its economy depends on its harbors, resorts, and tourist attractions, for tourists heading to and from Johor Bahru, the World Heritage Site at Tanjung Puteri, Johor River coast to the east, and Muar's geology and landforms to the north.

 Demographics and culture

 It is the largest and most populous settlement area with a Malay population, followed by Kampung Baru in Kuala Lumpur, the capital city of Malaysia.
 Its population is mostly Malay and Javanese.

 Economically, it is surrounded by fast-paced developments for Johor Bahru.
 Kampung Melayu Majidee is enjoying the state capital's resources for humanitarian developments and township infrastructures.

-Mapping

-Kampung Melayu as a single entity is divided into two mapping regions which divide the east and west parts at the Jalan Merdeka as the west and the east are of the mosque towards Sungai Sebulong alongside Jalan Rahmat.
-The division started since (?)

 Transportation

 Road

 The North–South Expressway's southern exit point in Johor Bahru Interchange connects Kampung Melayu Majidee from the direction of Ulu Tiram.

 Kg.
 Melayu Majidee is flanked by major roads which link to the city.